On Wednesday, should all the stars align, my family and I will be boarding a plane DESTINATION AFRICA!

-I should’ve been hooked up to a catheter, because our tour guide had to keep pulling over and leaving me onshore so I could squat behind deserted corrugated shacks where the cast of Deliverance probably lived waiting to make me “Squeal like a piggy” if I didn’t pee quick.
+I should’ve been hooked up to a catheter.
+Our tour guide had to keep pulling over and leaving me onshore so I could squat and pee behind deserted corrugated shacks, where the cast of Deliverance probably lived, waiting to make me “Squeal like a piggy.”

 Also, there were thousands of prehistoric-looking, many-legged bugs that were as big as my hand humping each other on the ground as far as the eye could see.
 But I digress.

 Africa.
 Why am I going somewhere to actively run toward wildlife rather than running away?
 These folks are why:

 I know.
 They’re annoyingly gorgeous.
 I forgive them.
 Mostly.

 That’s my friend Jamie Lynne Grumet and her family.

 Jamie is known to many as the breastfeeding Time cover mom.

 She is known to me as Lucille Ball, because she’s always getting me into shenanigans.
 (Which I suppose means I’m Ethel.
 But, Hot Ethel.
 Jamie, that’s what you’re going to call me for the next few weeks.
 Hot Ethel!)

 Jamie has more energy than her two little boys.
 She is philanthropically all over Africa, working on clean water projects, maternal health care and the orphan crisis.
 Yes, she’s beautiful and daring; another trait I must forgive her for.